shishirshetty0710/cordova-plugin-kunder-accountmanager/README.md

 - You can delete account from Account Manager.
 - removeAccount remove all keychain data from your app.
 - You can not set user data to Account Manager if it doesn't have an account for your identifier.
+- You need to call initWithKey method before other Account Manager method, otherwise it will not work (Android only).

 ## License